AlloyTeam/eslint-config-alloy/README.md

 `eslint-config-alloy` does not include any style-related rules in v3, so there is no need to install `eslint-config-prettier`.
 Just install `prettier` and related VSCode plugins.

-AlloyTeam provides a set of Prettier configuration, you can create a `.prettierrc` to extends it:
+AlloyTeam provides a set of Prettier configuration, you can create a `.prettierrc` to reuse it:

 ```json
 "eslint-config-alloy/.prettierrc.js"